Main Navigation - Mobile

 A. Consent required for disclosure.

-1. The school district shall obtain a signed and dated written informed consent of the parent of a student or the eligible student before disclosing personally identifiable information from the education records of the student, except as provided herein.
+1. The District shall obtain a signed and dated written informed consent of the parent/guardian of a student or the eligible student before disclosing personally identifiable information from the education records of the student, except as provided herein.

-2. The written consent required by this subdivision must be signed and dated by the parent of the student or the eligible student giving the consent and shall include:
+2. The written consent required by this subdivision must be signed and dated by the parent/guardian of the student or the eligible student giving the consent and shall include:

 a. a specification of the records to be disclosed;